 - Dealing with hypopigmentation.
 According to the same study from 2019, CBD may prove effective for reducing hypopigmentation and hyperpigmentation in the human body.

 - Alleviating skin rashes caused by digestive disorders.
 CBD can influence the gut, which, in turn, affects our skin health.
-It is believed to aid digestion, ease the symptoms (such as reducing inflammation) of irritable bowel, and potentially act as a probiotic.
+It is believed to aid digestion, ease irritable bowel symptoms (such as reducing inflammation), and potentially act as a probiotic.

 In the United States, 24% of all adults (58.5 million people) have arthritis, and it also remains the leading cause of work disability.